Locan9/nova-flare-django/README.md

 # 🚀 NovaFlare Django

-NovaFlare Django is a web-based wardrobe management and outfit recommendation platform that suggests clothing combinations based on your wardrobe, color compatibility, and weather conditions.
+NovaFlare Django is a web-based wardrobe management and outfit recommendation platform that suggests clothing combinations based on your wardrobe, color compatibility, and weather conditions as well as saving your old combos .

 ---